Kids in America

-"Kids in America" is a song recorded by English pop singer Kim Wilde.
-It was released in the United Kingdom as her debut single in January 1981, and in the United States in spring 1982, later appearing on her self-titled debut studio album.
+"Kids in America" is a song recorded by the English pop singer Kim Wilde.
+It was released in the United Kingdom as her debut single in January 1981, and in the United States in spring 1982, later appearing on her debut album, Kim Wilde.
 Largely inspired by the synth-pop style of Orchestral Manoeuvres in the Dark (OMD) and Gary Numan, the song reached number two on the UK Singles Chart for two weeks and number one in Finland and South Africa, and charted in the top 10 of many European charts as well as Australia and New Zealand.
 In North America, it became her first top 40 hit, reaching the top 40 in Canada and the United States.
 It was certified gold in the United Kingdom, South Africa, Australia and Sweden; and has sold over three million copies worldwide.
 The song has been covered by many artists from different genres.

 Background, composition and production

 1980 version

-RAK Records boss Mickie Most heard Wilde singing on a backing track to another song recorded by her brother Ricky Wilde, an aspiring young songwriter and producer who had some fame as a child singer in the style of Donny Osmond in the early 1970s.

-Most liked Kim's voice and looks and expressed an interest in working with her.
-Eager to grab the opportunity, Ricky went home and wrote "Kids in America" that same day with his father Marty.
-Marty Wilde, also a former singer, had been a teen idol and actor in the UK in the late 1950s and early 1960s.

-They wrote the song using a WASP synthesizer owned by Ricky.
-He has said that its main synth line was influenced by that of OMD's "Messages".
-Kim has stated that her brother "kind of nicked" the line.
+RAK Records boss Mickie Most heard Wilde singing on a backing track to a song recorded by her brother Ricky Wilde, an aspiring young songwriter and producer who had some fame as a child singer in the style of Donny Osmond in the early 1970s.
+Most liked Wilde's voice and looks and expressed an interest in working with her.
+Ricky wrote "Kids in America" that same day with his father Marty Wilde using a WASP synthesizer.
+The main synth line was influenced by OMD's "Messages".
+Wilde has stated that her brother "kind of nicked" the line.
 The eighth note synth bassline, which forms the intro, was inspired by Gary Numan (as was the vocal melody in the opening lines).

 They went into the studio with everything except the words to the chorus, which Marty Wilde, who was responsible for writing the lyrics to the song, came up with at the last minute.
 Marty had recently seen a television programme featuring American teenagers and took inspiration from their single-minded and hard attitudes, leading him to the song's story of a tough girl looking out of the window and thinking, "What the damn hell am I doing sitting here."

 The line "Whoah-oh!", which is sung after the song's title lyrics, was originally meant to be a guitar lick or a brass stab, but sounded much better sung by the male backing vocals, according to Marty.

 After hearing the track for the first time, Most declared it would be a smash hit; but it needed remixing, which he did together with Marty at RAK Studios.
 The song was shelved for a year before being released as Kim Wilde's first single in January 1981.